yassineaboukir/Asnlookup/README.md

 ```

 ## Port Scanning
 The tool exports the list of IP addresses as a text file which you can use with other tools such as Masscan.
-On the other hand, the tool supports Nmap port scanning but it requires you to already have Nmap installed on your machine.
+On the other hand, the tool supports Nmap and Masscan port scanning but it requires you to already have both installed on your machine.
 How to?

+- For Nmap:

 ```
 - On CentOS